ihoka/zencash.ro/pitch-deck.md

 **Q: Why €105K instead of a smaller proof-of-concept?**
 A: 10-12 miners is the minimum scale to generate meaningful cash flow while staying within home solar capacity.
 Smaller scale (2-3 miners) wouldn't provide sufficient returns to justify investor time/effort.
 This is right-sized for solar capacity + investor expectations.

-**Q: Why give up only 20% equity total?**
+**Q: Why give up only 10% equity total?**
 A: Founder is contributing €13K+ in solar installation plus all technical labor (worth €30-50K/year).
 The DIY advantage only works if founder stays heavily incentivized.
-80% equity ensures alignment and operational excellence.
+90% equity ensures alignment and operational excellence.
+The higher valuation reflects the premium for a technical founder with solar infrastructure already contracted.

 ---